Silent majority: Nixon's constituency

 1972, taking 49 of 50 states, vindicating his "silent majority".
 The opposition vote was split successfully, with 80% of George Wallace supporters voting for Nixon rather than George McGovern, unlike Wallace himself.

 Nixon's use of the phrase was part of his strategy to divide Americans and to polarize them into two groups.
 He used "divide and conquer" tactics to win his political battles, and in 1971 he directed Agnew to speak about "positive polarization" of the electorate.
 The "silent majority" shared Nixon's anxieties and fears that normalcy was being eroded by changes in society.
 The other group was composed of intellectuals, cosmopolitans, professionals and liberals, those willing to "live and let live."
 Both groups saw themselves as the higher patriots.
 According to Republican pollster Frank Luntz, "silent majority" is but one of many labels which have been applied to the same group of voters.
 According to him, past labels used by the media include "silent majority" in the 1960s, "forgotten middle class" in the 1970s, "angry white males" in the 1980s, "soccer moms" in the 1990s, and "NASCAR dads" in the 2000s.

-Later use
+Later use in the United States

 Donald Trump and supporters attend a rally in Muscatine, Iowa, in January 2016.
 Multiple supporters hold up signs, which read "The silent majority stands with Trump".

+The phrase "silent majority" has also been used in the political campaigns of Ronald Reagan during the 1970s and 1980s, the Republican Revolution in the 1994 elections, and the victories of Rudy Giuliani and Michael Bloomberg.